awsdocs/amazon-athena-user-guide/doc_source/insert-into.md

 #### Resources<a name="insert-into-partition-resources"></a>

 For more information about using `INSERT INTO` with partitioning, see the following resources\.
-+ For inserting partitioned data into a partitioned table, see [Using CTAS and INSERT INTO to create a table with more than 100 partitions](ctas-insert-into.md)\.
++ For inserting partitioned data into a partitioned table, see [Using CTAS and INSERT INTO to work around the 100 partition limit](ctas-insert-into.md)\.
 + For inserting unpartitioned data into a partitioned table, see [Using CTAS and INSERT INTO for ETL and data analysis](ctas-insert-into-etl.md)\.

 ### Files written to Amazon S3<a name="insert-into-files-written-to-s3"></a>